Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 - if you have allergies to medicines, foods, or other substances, including murine proteins

-- if you have severe bronchospasms or are currently taking other medicines for asthma
+- if you have sudden breathing problems (bronchospasms) or are currently taking other medicines for asthma or hives

-- if you have a history of cancer
+- if you have a history of cancer, low white blood cell counts, or parasitic infection

 - if you will be traveling to areas where exposure to a parasitic infection (eg, roundworm, hookworm) is possible